Start Learning Free

 Bottom Line

 Every option trade is a handshake between two people.
 The buyer pays a premium for the right to choose.
 The seller collects that premium and accepts the obligation to deliver.
-When the option expires worthless, which is often, the seller keeps the cash.
-When it pays off big, the seller is the one who covers it.
+When the buyer never gets the move they needed, the option goes unused and the seller keeps the cash.
+When that move does come and the option pays off big, the seller is the one who covers it.

 You have spent four lessons as the buyer, risking a little to maybe make a lot.
 Now you can see the other hand in the handshake: the seller, making a little to risk a lot, betting that most of the time, nothing much happens.